Vision & Strategy

 The Future Holds Hope for a World Without Suffering

-- Build a thriving community of resourceful, compassionate individuals, with diverse backgrounds, eager to get thoughtful and ambitious projects off the ground, building a better future for all sentient beings.
+- Build a thriving community of resourceful, compassionate individuals, with diverse backgrounds, eager to help get thoughtful and ambitious projects off the ground, building a better future for all sentient beings.

 - Foster collaborative networks across adjacent communities, initiatives, and fields to propagate compassionate care and accelerate impact.